spascual90/Fenix/Schematics/SCHEMATICS.md

 - Alternative DC Motor Driver tested:
   - Cytron MD10C 10A 1 DC motor Driver
-  - Cytron 10A 1 DC Motor Driver Arduino Shield
+  - Cytron 10A 1 DC Motor Driver Arduino Shield (Recomended with Fenix PCB)

 - DC motor driver is powered by a 12V battery not represented.
 - Arduino can be powered by 12V battery using a step-down converter to at least 8.5V.
 Less tension will switch power source to USB leading Arduino to reset if current is too low (USB Laptop OK, Raspberry Pi USB NOK).
 - Breaker at the +12V entry should be used for security (Max.
 10A recommended).

 ## Notes on IMU BNO055
-- I2C shall be connected to GND
+Use of Fenix PCB provides necessary connections.
+If PCB is not used, I2C shall be connected to GND
-- Shortcircuit S0 and S1 negative poles
+- Shortcircuit S0 and S1 negative poles (soldering)
-- Install oscilator into available places
+- Install crystal oscilator into available places

 <img alt="SCHEMATICS-9f91e269.PNG" src="assets/SCHEMATICS-9f91e269.PNG" width="" height="" >